-We now briefly summarise the theoretical model and interested readers are refereed to \citet{dayal2014, dayal2014_wdm1} for complete details.
-We explore 4 DM models: CDM and WDM with $\mx =2.25,3$ and 5\kev.
-Although we cite $\mx$ values assuming thermally decoupled relativistic particles, these numbers can also be converted into sterile neutrino masses ($m_{sterile\, \nu}$) using \citep{viel2005}
+In this work, we explore 4 DM models: CDM and WDM with $\mx =1.5,3$ and 5\kev.
+Although we cite $\mx$ values assuming thermally decoupled relativistic particles, these numbers can be converted into sterile neutrino masses ($m_{sterile\, \nu}$) using the expression \citep{viel2005}: